ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

    * - Workgroup manager → Data-return Stall

-     - Percent of the :ref:`total CU cycles <total-cu-cycles>` the data-return unit was stalled by the [workgroup manager](SPI) due to initialization of registers as a part of launching new workgroups.
+     - Percent of the :ref:`total CU cycles <total-cu-cycles>` the data-return unit was stalled by the :ref:`workgroup manager <desc-spi>` due to initialization of registers as a part of launching new workgroups.

      - Percent